 Q. Shouldn't Block B own the BlockB.com domain name?

 A. Sure!
 I'd be happy to give it to Block B free of charge if they want it.
 Until I hear from them, though, I'll be keeping this up.

 Q. What is Seven Seasons?
 What is KQ Entertainment?
-What is KQ Produce?
-Who handles Block B's activities in Japan?
+What is KOZ Entertainment?

 Q. What's a BBC?
 A KBBC?
 An IBBC?
-A BBQ?
 What's the deal with bees?

 A. A BBC is a fan of Block B (it stands for Block B Club, not British Broadcasting Corporation or anything obscene).
 KBBC are BBCs in Korea--there is an actual formal club that they can join.
 IBBC means International BBC--in other words, the fans everywhere else.
-With the exception of Japan, there's no formal club for international fans, so feel free to call yourself a BBC if you like.
+There's no formal club for international fans, so feel free to call yourself a BBC if you like.
 (Many countries do have fan organizations, though, and it's definitely worth hooking up with them if you're going to see Block B perform--they provide useful information and sometimes hold additional events.)

-Block B also refers to its fans as bees, and Zico has had bees tattooed on his side.
+Block B also refers to its fans as bees, and Zico and Taeil both have bee tattoos.

 Q. What is Bastarz?